arsal123/rag-query-any-pdf/README.md

 ## Features

-- 📄 **PDF Ingestion**: Upload and process PDF documents into searchable vector embeddings
+- 📄 **PDF Ingestion**: Upload and process PDF documents into searchable vector embeddings.
+Database is local so your data is saved local and secure.
 - 🤖 **AI-Powered Querying**: Ask questions and receive context-aware answers from your documents
 - ⚡ **Event-Driven Architecture**: Asynchronous processing using Inngest workflows
 - 🔍 **Vector Search**: Fast similarity search using Qdrant vector database